roguemacaroon/deploy-recipe-challenge/readme/README.md

 ## The challenge

 The challenge is to build out a recipe page and get it looking as close to the design as possible.
 This challenge requires basic understanding of HTML and CSS.
+The main goal is to have the dev focus on proper semantics.

 ### Screenshot